seia-soto/embeddable-wg/README.md

 const dev = new WgDevice(wg.getDevice(targetDevName));
 ```

-After the initialization, the flags property will be handled automatically while using methods from the class wrapper.
+Once initialized, the flags property will be handled automatically when using methods from the class wrapper.